seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **AENEAS**
 Health to you, valiant sir,
 During all question of the gentle truce;
-But when I meet you arm’d, as black defiance
+But when I meet you arm'd, as black defiance
 As heart can think or courage execute.

 **DIOMEDES**
 The one and other Diomed embraces.
 Our bloods are now in calm; and, so long, health!
 But when contention and occasion meet,
-By Jove, I’ll play the hunter for thy life
+By Jove, I'll play the hunter for thy life
 With all my force, pursuit and policy.

 **AENEAS**
 And thou shalt hunt a lion, that will fly
 With his face backward.
 In humane gentleness,
-Welcome to Troy! now, by Anchises’ life,
+Welcome to Troy! now, by Anchises' life,
 Welcome, indeed!
-By Venus’ hand I swear,
+By Venus' hand I swear,
 No man alive can love in such a sort
 The thing he means to kill more excellently.